0daylabs/0daylabs.github.io/_posts/2019/Android/2019-09-18-deep-dive-into-Android-security.md

 So for Root detection, they are doing 3 tests to confirm if the device is rooted or not:

-* Su Binary: The function checks if SU binary exists or not.
-If so, they consider the device as rooted.
+1. Su Binary: The function checks if SU binary exists or not.
+If so, the device as rooted.
-* test-keys: During the release of kernel, keys are being used to sign it which is either `release-keys` or `test-keys`.
-If its latter, it means the kernel was signed with a custom key generated by a 3rd party developer.
-This is an indication that device might be rooted.
+2. test-keys: During the release of kernel, keys are being used to sign it which is either `release-keys` or `test-keys`.
+If it's the latter, it means the kernel was signed with a custom key generated by a 3rd party developer.
+This is an indication that the device might be rooted (This info is located in the file `/system/build.prop`).
-* /system/ : These are common files/binaries which is accessible in a rooted device which is other wise not accessible (on non rooted device).
+3. /system/ : These are common files/binaries which is accessible in a rooted device which is otherwise not accessible (on a non rooted device).

-2. Debuggable App:
+* Debuggable App:

 By modifying the `AndroidManifest.xml`, app can be debuggable so at the run time we can connect into the app using JDB (java debugger) and modify its behaviour.
-In order to prevent this, there is a check to see if the app debuggable and if so, system will exit.
+In order to prevent this, a check is implemented to see if the app is debuggable and if so, the system will exit.

 Now let's look at the `verify` function where the secret is being verified.